-As with the cat, allow the dog plenty of time to investigate the cats room.
-If the dog becomes stressed, remove them from the cats room.
-This process should be repeated until the dog is completely comfortable in the cats living space.
+As with the cat, allow the dog plenty of time to investigate the cat’s room.
+If the dog becomes stressed, remove them from the cat’s room.

-Once your Maine Coon and dog are completely comfortable with each others smells and scents, it is time to introduce them.
+Once your Maine Coon and dog are completely comfortable with each other’s smells and scents, it is time to introduce them.

 A barrier between the animals can be achieved in a variety of ways:

-- Keep cat in cat carrier
+- Keep the cat in a cat carrier

 - Place dog in their cage

 It is imperative that owners are always present during this critical stage, ensuring that both animals are returned to their bases immediately, should any issues arise.

 However, it is important that owners remain as calm, and positive as possible since their pets can sense their nervous vibes.

 Maine Coon Playing With Dog Videos

 Those owning a Maine Coon cat however are more likely to succeed during the integration process, since the Maine Coon is well known for being overly friendly, gentle, and docile.

-Therefore, if you are still wondering ‘Are Maine Coon cats good with dogs?’, make sure to increase your chances of success by selecting a dog breed known to have a low predatory hunting characteristic.
+Therefore, if you are still wondering are Maine Coon cats good with dogs, make sure to increase your chances of success by selecting a dog breed known to have a low predatory hunting characteristic.